lighthouse-labs/mid-term-project-I/README.md

 ### Submission Guidelines

-1. share the link to your project repository
+1. Share the link to your project repository through Compass.
-2. share the file named **submission.csv** with the same format as _sample_submission.csv_ that contains the predictions of delays for the first week of the year 2020.
+2. The file with the same format as _sample_submission.csv_,  named **submission.csv** , that contains the predictions of delays for the first week of the year 2020 should be included in the repository as well.

 ### How to Start